acarsgithub/DataRecording/README.md

 **Beware: For security reasons, the default password MUST be changed.**

-After we successfully set up SSH, we can now access the Raspberry Pi from our machine.
+After we successfully set up SSH, we can now access the Raspberry Pi remotely from our machine through SSH.

 #### Current Issue: Although the librealsense library seems to be compatible with Raspberry Pi's computer architecture through examination, I have yet to compile the library successfully on the Raspberry Pi.